Central Texas Battle of the Books Rules

 The Central Texas Battle of the Books is an academic quiz game for middle school students based on the Texas Lone Star Reading List.

-Team sponsors are responsible for arranging parent permission and transportation for team members to and from the competition.
+Team sponsors are responsible for arranging parent permission for still photos or video to be taken of students during the competition.

-Questions will come from the 20 books selected for the 2017 Lone Star List.
-The official title and author list for the 2017 MS Battle of the Books competition can found by following the link at the left.
-This list (the bold words) will be referred to for spelling, capitalization and completeness of titles.
+Questions will come from the 20 books selected for the 2020 Lone Star List.
+The official title and author list for the Central Texas Battle of the Books competition can found by following the link at the left.
+The book titles and author's last names (the bold words) should be memorized as they may be referenced in some questions.
+Please make sure your team knows and studies this!

 Types of Questions